-There is a limited amount of time to file a wrongful death claim in Texas.
+There is a time limit to file a wrongful death claim in Texas.
 Please do not delay meeting with one of the knowledgeable wrongful death lawyers at AK Law Firm so we can investigate your claim.
 There are no upfront fees, and we only get paid when we recover compensation for you.

 What Is Wrongful Death?